What is Measure 105?

 Rejecting Measure 105 means keeping Oregon law the way it has been for more than 30 years.
 What is the history of that law?
 Is it working?

 The law in question passed more than 30 years ago with broad support from Republicans and Democrats for a very important reason: to end discrimination and unfair profiling experienced by Oregonians who were perceived to be immigrants.
 Eighty-seven Oregon legislators supported it and only two opposed it.

 Since the law passed, it has worked as intended by giving clear guidance to local law enforcement on complicated immigration issues.

-In addition, a second independent study found that counties with “sanctuary” laws like Oregon’s not only have lower crime rates, they also have higher incomes, less poverty and lower unemployment rates than non-sanctuary counties, including in urban, rural, and suburban communities.
+In addition, a second independent study found that counties with anti-racial profiling laws like Oregon’s not only have lower crime rates, they also have higher incomes, less poverty and lower unemployment rates than counties without these types of laws, including in urban, rural, and suburban communities.